Somerset and Dorset Folk Events Diary

 How often should I get one of these messages?

-I normally send out a message once a week, usually on Tuesdays.
+I normally send out a message once a week, usually on Mondays.
 However, this is not guaranteed.
-Particularly during the Summer not enough happens to make a weekly message worthwhile.
-Other random events such as holidays or the day job can also get in the way.
+Random events such as holidays or the day job can get in the way.
+I try to remember to warn people if there will be any changes to the schedule.

 I haven't had a message for three weeks - what should I do?